artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 -   Are driven by an API, or an obvious state-store
 -   Want to have a unique look and feel

 Here's the final thing.
 When React Native was proposed as an option for us, the majority of our mobile dev team were not exactly excited at the prospect of using it.
-As we grew to understand the positive changes it was bringing for us, and our users, I was really happy that [Eloy][alloy] was willing to say *"I think this could work."*
+As we grew to understand the positive changes it was bringing for us, and our users, I was really happy that [Eloy][alloy] was willing to say *"I think this could work."* Ash's [experience feels similar][ash-feels].

 It's less risky now, but it's obviously a big dependency inside your app.
 Ideally, someone in your team should be able to feel comfortable reading, and potentially fixing code inside React Native for the platforms you ship.

 ## Integrating into an Existing app

-If you're thinking of adding React Native to an existing app, first read [on emission][].
+If you're thinking of adding React Native to an existing app, first read [on emission][on-emission].
 Our usage of React Native is that it offers a series of components which are consumed by our app as a CocoaPod.
 This CocoaPods exposes `UIViewController`s which can be used anywhere inside the app.
 This is the probably same pattern Airbnb, and Facebook use.

-After you've read post, check out AirBnB's experiences [in this video][8].
+After you've read post, check out AirBnB's experiences [in this video][8] and Facebook's [in this video][fb-brown].

 ## Greenfield